Puteri Indonesia 2014

 Puteri Indonesia 2014, the 18th Annual Puteri Indonesia beauty pageant, was held in Jakarta Convention Center, Jakarta, Indonesia on January 29, 2014.
 Thirty eight contestants from all 33 provinces of Indonesia competed for the title of Puteri Indonesia, one of the most prominent beauty pageant titles in the country.

-Whulandary Herman, Puteri Indonesia 2013 from West Sumatra crowned Elvira Devinamira from East Java successor at the end of this event.
-The winner will represent Indonesia at the Miss Universe 2014, while the runners-up will represent the nation at the Miss International 2014 and Miss Supranational 2014.
+Whulandary Herman, Puteri Indonesia 2013 from West Sumatra crowned Elvira Devinamira from East Java her successor at the end of the event.
+The winner represented Indonesia at the Miss Universe 2014, while the runners-up represented the nation at the Miss International 2014 and Miss Supranational 2014.

 The winner of Miss Universe 2013 Gabriela Isler from Venezuela, was present during the event.
 The event was broadcast live on Indonesian television network, Indosiar.